rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/manage-app1.md

-   Step 1.
+   **Step 1.
+Install ACL package**

    You need a package DBMS_SFW_ACL_ADMIN package.
 This is installed by running as sysdba.
 This package is owned by the DBSFWUSER schema.
 The procedures in this package can be run only by the DBSFWUSER user.

    ```
    sudo su - oracle